fuzziqersoftware/newserv/README.md

     - There is a rare failure mode during battles that causes one of the clients to be disconnected.
 - Code style
     - The internal menu abstraction is ugly and hard to work with.
 Rewrite it.
-    - Add default values for all commands (like we use for Episode 3 battle commands).
+    - Add default values in all command structures (like we use for Episode 3 battle commands).
-    - Clean up the way proxy session options are passed to the session from the client object (and add user-settable options for e.g. chat filter, which currently doesn't appear in the menu).

 ## Compatibility